ywgej9/ywgej9.github.io/_pages/about.md

   - /about.html
 ---

-I'm a PhD student in Statistics and Data Sciences at UT Austin.

-My research focus on Bayesian modeling for time series and network data, as well as designing scalable inference for large dataset.
+I am a PhD candidate in Statistics at The University of Texas at Austin, where my research focuses on developing probabilistic machine learning methods for time series and network data.
+I develop flexible Bayesian modeling frameworks that combine probabilistic graphical models with deep learning, using scalable inference techniques like Autoencoding Variational Bayes.
+My work aims to bridge statistical rigor with computational scalability, creating interpretable models that can capture complex dependencies in high-dimensional datasets, with applications spanning temporal dynamics, network interactions, and structured prediction problems.

 ## Education
 **UT Austin, PhD in Statistics and Data Sciences**